EpikurProd/Wallpaper-Creator/README.md

 # WPGen
 Android app which can generate solid color or diagonal gradient multicolor wallpapers.
 You can choose from a number of pre-defined colors or add your own.

+This app is designed for Android 4.0.3 and later.

 ## Screenshots

 [![t1]][1] [![t2]][2] [![t3]][3] [![t4]][4] [![t5]][5]